genrnd/soc-aes-accel/README.md

  * `reg` property must describe four address ranges: aes decryption core registers, aes decryption DMA core registers, and the same two for encryption cores.
+ * `reg-names` is optional property.
+You may set it to decorate contents of /proc/iomem, it has no effect on driver behaviour.

 STC Metortek's SoC-based devices are shipped with custom fpga manager driver (`etn-fpga-mgr.ko`) installed while the upstream Altera's fpga manager (called